Ria424/developers-animatesdk-docs/Timeline_object/Timeline41.md

 #### Description

-Method; reverses a range of frames.
+Method; Reverses a range of frames.

 #### Example